containerstack/alpine-stress/README.md

 ````

 ## Docker images;
-The autobuild based on this repository can be found over [here](https://hub.docker.com/r/containerstack/alpine-stress/).
+The Docker Hub Auto Build is based on this repository can be found [here](https://hub.docker.com/r/containerstack/alpine-stress/).

+### Alpine source image;
+This container image is based on the containerstack/alpine image (AMD64).
+The Docker Hub Auto Build of this repo can be found [here](https://hub.docker.com/r/containerstack/alpine/), and the GitHub repo can be found [here](https://github.com/containerstack/docker-alpine).